bufbuild/docs.buf.build/docs/generate/managed-mode.md

 If you enable managed mode, [`java_outer_classname`][java_outer_classname] is set to the [PascalCase][pascal]-equivalent of the file's name, removing the `.` from the `.proto` extension.
+This converts the `weather.proto` filename, for example, to `WeatherProto`.

 #### `java_string_check_utf8`

-The `java_string_check_utf8` key is an **optional** Boolean that controls the which [`java_string_check_utf8`][java_string_check_utf8] value is used in all the files in the generation target [input].
+The `java_string_check_utf8` key is an **optional** Boolean that controls which [`java_string_check_utf8`][java_string_check_utf8] value is used in all the files in the generation target [input].
 The default is `false`.

 ### Objective-C

 For Objective-C, enabling managed mode means that [`objc_class_prefix`][objc_class_prefix] is set to the uppercase first letter of each package sub-name, not including the package version, with these rules:

 * If the resulting abbreviation is 2 characters, `X` is added.
 * If the resulting abbreviation is 1 character, `XX` is added.